 Lent is one of my favorite times on the liturgical calendar.
 The themes of transformation, repentance, renewal, and dying to self are all bundled up in this 40 days before Easter.
 Last year, I spent Lent on my own journey and created a devotional, which is now available as a free download.
 So, I was thrilled when Joe Cavazos from SundaySocial.tv reached out to me in December to create a new series of images for Lent for their SZN Kits.
 The theme was death to life, and as I got into ideating concepts for this series, scripture became my main inspiration.

-Creating these images is a very visceral, immersive experience for me.
+Creating these images is a very immersive experience for me.
 I have a vision in mind, and it usually takes days to complete one image.
 I hope this depth of creation comes across in the power of the final image – I’m pouring my heart into each one.
-If you are interested in knowing some of my process, read on!
+I’ve shared a few behind the scenes shots, below.

 Ash Wednesday – I knew it needed smoke, and dried flowers.
 It took me three days of shooting to get it right.
 I used dried flowers because they burn pretty easily.
-My background was a piece of painted black glass (something that wouldn’t burn), and I used a little bit of rubbing alcohol to light the flowers on fire a bit more easily.
+My background was a piece of painted black glass (something that wouldn’t burn), and I used a little bit of rubbing alcohol to light the flowers on fire.

 AFTER: (this is a composite of 2 different images)

 For this particular image for Maunday Thursday, I actually made the cup by hand out of white clay, because I wanted it to be similar to something from that timeframe.
 Plus, I need everything to be the right scale to match the proportions of the plate, etc. I made the unleavened bread too, and also mixed the paint color to create a realistic blood look.
 This was a flat-lay, and the cup was elevated on a small acrylic stand underneath, giving it some depth.